ahemberg/trafiklab-longest-lines/README.md

 }
 ```

-### Cleartext API
+### Clear text Endpoints

-The cleartext api is available under `/clear-text` and has the following endpoints defined in the table
+The clear text api is available under `/clear-text` and has the following endpoints defined in the
-below.
+table below.
 The response is a comma separated string.

 | Endpoint                         | Parameters  | Description                                                                                                                                                                                                              |
 |----------------------------------|-------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|